How To Create A DIY Raised Garden Bed

 Thoroughly remove any weeds from the area to prevent competition for nutrients and space.
 Dig out the weeds or use a weed killer if necessary.

-See also DIY Garden Lighting Ideas For Every Outdoor Space
+See also DIY Garden Arch Ideas For A Grand Entrance

 Adding organic matter: